threatcode/threat-ci-pipeline/README.md

 ## What does this _pipeline_ provide for my project/package?

 The [pipeline](https://docs.gitlab.com/ee/ci/pipelines.html) builds your package(s) and runs multiple checks on them after every push to Salsa.

-This provides you with instant feedback about any problems the changes you made without the need to do a push to the archive, speeding up your development cycle and improving the quality of packages uploaded to Debian.
+This provides you with instant feedback about any problems the changes you made may have created or solved, without the need to do a push to the archive, speeding up your development cycle and improving the quality of packages uploaded to Debian.

 While the pipeline is a Work-In-Progess project, it will always try to replicate the tests run by Debian QA.
 The services we got working are the following: